Looking after your baby's teeth

 • Breast feed if you can.
 This provides the best nutrition for babies.

-• Once your baby is eating solid foods, choose healthy and nutritious foods and drinks, keeping sugary food and drinks to a minimum as sugar is the main cause of tooth decay.
+• Once your baby is eating solid foods, keep sugary food and drinks to a minimum as sugar is the main cause of tooth decay.

 • Avoid the use of dummies after 12 months of age.
 Dummies can cause an 'open bite' (the teeth move to make space for the dummy) and can affect speech and language development.